BramNH/kawasaki-gear-indicator/README.md

-﻿# kawasaki-gear-indicator
+﻿# Kawasaki W2812B Gear Indicator
-A custom made gear indicator with a w2812b LED strip and some hardware to read the Gear Position Sensor (GPS) from the Kawasaki Diagnostic System (KDS).
+A custom made gear indicator with a W2812B LED strip and some hardware to read the Gear Position Sensor (GPS) from the Kawasaki Diagnostic System (KDS).

 ## KWP2000 Library
 Most of the work is done by Aster94 through his [KWP2000](https://github.com/aster94/Keyword-Protocol-2000) library, providing an interface to communicate with Suzuki and Kawasaki bikes.
 Check out that GitHub page for more info about the possible hardware communication possibilities.